The man who does not read has no advantage over the man who cannot read.

 I’ve attempted to list these sources in order of personal importance and/or personal enjoyment, but I find them all to hold at least some merit.
 I haven’t included publisher or date published since that crap really doesn’t matter.

-The Internet.
+The Internet (slogan: Bringing the Worst Out of Humanity).
 Citing the Internet is perhaps disingenuous in that it is the sources within I should mention, but that takes much time, work and space.
 I suppose I can whittle it down some by specifying Google.
 For its many evils* Google is an absolute godsend.
 It is the Global Brain--where we go to access information. (*Evils?
 Sure, why not?!
 Google impairs memory.
 But just as well.
 Life leads to death and in death, what is there to remember?)

 Abbey, Edward.
 The alpha to my omega.
 All works but primarily Desert Solitaire.
-This is sacred shit so read it thoroughly and often.
-Take notes, underline, highlight, then reread as necessary.
+This is sacred shit so read it thoroughly and frequently.
+Take notes, dog-ear pages, underline, highlight, then reread as necessary.
 No other book has had an effect on my life like this one; I am fortunate to own a signed copy.
 (Signed by me, that is.)

 Carlin, George.
-Preface in Brain Droppings.
+Preface in Brain Droppings, posted in the entry below.
 Like Carlin, I am a personal optimist but a considerable (and somewhat inconsiderate) skeptic of humanity.
 See also various videos of his online (e.g., Save the Planet).

 London, Jack.
 The Call of the Wild.
 Within each of us a primordial beast lays in wait.

 Twain, Mark.
 Roughing It and others.
 All Twain should be required reading in school (and life is school), as far as I be concerned.

 Ryback, Eric.
 The High Adventure of Eric Ryback.
 Besides War and Peace and a few other children’s tomes, this was the first book my ADD brain ever read cover to cover.
 It would alter my dreams, and my reality.